 Hindu Customs and Traditions

 Hindu customs and traditions are an important part of Hinduism.
 Human civilization is incomplete without them.
-As Hinduism is the oldest religion on the earth, there are a lot of Hindu customs and traditions observed in India.
-Some customs are so important for the people that sometimes, they sacrifice their lives for them.
-Mainly, people living in villages in India are very conscious of these.
+As Hinduism is the oldest religion on Earth, many Hindu customs and traditions exist.
+Some customs are so important to the people that sometimes, they sacrifice their lives for them.
+People living in villages in India are very conscious of these.

-It does not mean that people living in the cities do not observe them but they are not as staunch as the people in villages are.
+It does not mean that people living in the cities do not observe them, but they are not as staunch as those in villages.
 There are literally thousands of customs and traditions in Hinduism.
 They vary from region to region and caste to caste.
 Many of them are common in all parts of India.
-We would try to list down each and every Hindu custom and tradition here.
+We will try to list every Hindu custom and tradition here.

 Important Hindu Customs and Traditions:

-1. When Hindus meet each other, they greet each other by saying ‘Namaste’ or ‘Namaskar.’
+1. When Hindus meet, they greet each other by saying ‘Namaste’ or ‘Namaskar.’
 They put together the palms of both hands while saying so.
-Some religious words like Ram Ram, Jai Mata Di, Jai Ram Ji Ki, Om Namah Shivay are also used sometimes.
+Some religious words like Ram Ram, Jai Mata Di, Jai Ram Ji Ki, and Om Namah Shivay are also used sometimes.

 2. Before the start of any good work and social and religious ceremonies, Hindus worship Lord Ganesha and chant the mantra: